How To Fix Sauerkraut That is Too Sour?

-When you make sauerkraut at home, you will have far better control of its flavors and final outcome.
-Here are a few tips on how to prevent homemade fermented sauerkraut recipes from becoming too sour.
+When you make sauerkraut at home, you will have far better control of its flavors and outcome.
+Here are a few tips on preventing homemade fermented sauerkraut recipes from becoming too sour.

 Fermenting sauerkraut yourself allows you the option of testing each batch to find the best fermentation time for your tastes.

-Sample the cabbage at about four to five days after you started the batch and then every day or two thereafter.
+Sample the cabbage about four to five days after you start the batch and every day or two after that.
 When it has the right flavor, stop the fermentation process by putting it in the refrigerator.

-If it is still too sour, then simply rinse the sauerkraut with cold water and squeeze out the juices in a colander.
+If it is still too sour, rinse the sauerkraut with cold water and squeeze the juices in a colander.
 It should be ready to eat.

 Draining the liquid also will remove some of the acidity, resulting in milder, less sour sauerkraut.

-If you are cooking with it, repeat the rinse and strain process once more before cooking it in your sauerkraut recipe.
+If you are cooking with it, repeat the rinse and strain process before cooking it in your sauerkraut recipe.

-Achieving the “right” fermentation time can be tricky when it comes to making sauerkraut at home, especially if you have several people with different flavor preferences.
+Achieving the "right" fermentation time can be tricky when making sauerkraut at home, especially if you have several people with different flavor preferences.

-Still, making homemade sauerkraut is quite rewarding in itself, and it allows you the flexibility to make many batches of sauerkraut that will appeal to your tastes for a mild flavor and those who prefer a stronger taste.
+Still, making homemade sauerkraut is quite rewarding in itself.
+It allows you to make many batches of sauerkraut that appeal to your tastes for a mild flavor as well as those who prefer a stronger taste.

 If you are ready to make a batch of sauerkraut, please check out our Homemade Sauerkraut Recipe.

 One Last Tip: Take Notes!
-By keeping a fermentation journal of fermentation time, temperature, and other fermenting data allows patterns to emerge; you will be able to figure out a batch turned out the way it did.
+Keeping a fermentation journal of fermentation time, temperature, and other fermenting data allows patterns to emerge; you will be able to figure out if a batch turned out the way it did.

 When your sauerkraut is a little overly sour, salvaging it is not a problem.
-Reduce the acid content and neutralize the sour flavor with a variety of well-chosen ingredients that you probably have on hand.
+Reduce the acid content and neutralize the sour flavor with various well-chosen ingredients you probably have on hand.
 Combine these acid busters or add them individually to your sauerkraut or recipe to counteract the sourness and enhance the flavor.